 On November 1, 2011, SAMG LLC executed an asset purchase agreement to acquire certain assets of Milbank.
-The Company has a liability of \$755 and \$1,325 related to earn-outs payable to Milbank included in accounts payable and accrued expenses in the Condensed Consolidated Statement of Financial Condition as of September 30, 2015 and December 31, 2014, respectively, for contingent consideration.
-As of September 30, 2015, \$590 remained outstanding on the note payable related to the Milbank acquisition.
-The final payment on this note will be made on November 1, 2015.
+The Company has a liability of \$673 related to earn-outs payable to Milbank included in accounts payable and accrued expenses in the Condensed Consolidated Statement of Financial Condition as of March 31, 2016 and December 31, 2015, for contingent consideration.